englishfox90/kasa-ascom-alpaca-driver/README.md

 - If credentials change or expire, use the credential batch file to update them.
 - If you see missing dependencies, re-run the batch file or ensure all requirements are installed.

+## Usage in Imaging Sequences

+For best results, run the `run_kasa_switch_manager.bat` batch file at the start of your imaging or automation sequence.
+This will start the Alpaca Switch Manager and make your Kasa devices available to Alpaca clients (e.g., N.I.N.A., ASCOM Switch clients).

+- **Start the service before your imaging sequence:**
+  - Double-click `run_kasa_switch_manager.bat` or run it from your automation script.
+  - The server will remain running and devices will be available for control.

+- **Control your Kasa switches as needed during your sequence.**

+- **End the session by disconnecting the switch device via Alpaca/ASCOM client:**
+  - When you disconnect the switch (using the Alpaca API or your client), the Python service will automatically shut down and the terminal window will close.
+  - This ensures all resources are released and the service is ready for the next session.

+**Recommended automation:**
+- Add a step in your imaging automation to start the batch file before imaging begins.
+- Use your Alpaca/ASCOM client to control switches as needed.
+- Disconnect the switch at the end of your sequence to close the Python service cleanly.

 ## License
 MIT License.
 See [LICENSE](LICENSE) for details.